Xenoturbella bocki: Description

 This animal usually grows to 1 cm in length, though individuals as long as 4 cm have been reported.
 Its nervous system consists of a nerve net with no defined brain or ganglia.
 The nerve net is found on the basal (away from the animal's surface) side of the skin.
 This animal lacks a coelom.
 It also lacks an anus, excreting waste through the same opening as it intakes food.
 Thus, the digestive organ is sac-like.
 The opening is on the belly of the animal, near the front.
 The animal is simultaneously hermaphroditic.

 A furrow runs along the circumference of the body in the middle of the animal.
 There are also side furrows.
-On its sides there are numerous tiny cilia that aid in locomotion.
-Small cells contain vesicles which may act as glands.
+On its sides, numerous tiny cilia aid in locomotion.
+Small cells contain vesicles that may act as glands.
 An organ of unknown function, preliminarily called a statocyst, has been observed on the front end of the animal.
 Two leading hypotheses are that it aids in balance, as statocysts do in other invertebrates, or that it has endocrine functions.
 Experiments in which the animal was observed to cleave into two after a wound show that the statocyst is essential for normal behavior and long-term survival.

 Ecology

 The animal moves through the water via rhythmic muscle contraction, aided by its side cilia, and a tuft of longer cilia on its back.
-The organism can also use its musculature to roll up into a ball, and maintain that form for several months.
+The organism can also use its musculature to roll up into a ball and maintain that form for several months.
 Adults are known to have a symbiotic relationship with Chlamydiae and Gammaproteobacteria, two bacterial endosymbionts found in their gastrodermis.
 Genetic data confirms that its diet includes bivalve mollusks.
 However, it has never been observed feeding, so it is unknown if it eats bivalve carcasses, eggs, sperm, mucus, feces, or live larval or adult bivalves.
 It lacks any visible means to get through the shells of adult bivalves.
-Captive specimens survived for several months without food, and showed no interest in any of the proposed food items afterwards.
+Captive specimens survived for several months without food and showed no interest in any of the proposed food items afterwards.
 This has led some to suggest that it feeds by absorbing dissolved organic matter through its skin.
-At least one specimen that has been proposed to show a consumed bivalve larvae is preserved in the Swedish Natural History Museum.
-This species burrows, and has been observed to make tunnels as deep as 15 cm into substrate in a laboratory aquarium.
+At least one specimen that has been proposed to show a consumed bivalve larva is preserved in the Swedish Natural History Museum.
+This species burrows and has been observed to make tunnels as deep as 15 cm into substrate in a laboratory aquarium.